Ice dance: 1970s to 1990s

 Ice dance became an Olympic sport in 1976; Lyudmila Pakhomova and Alexandr Gorshkov from the Soviet Union were the first gold medalists.
 The Soviets dominated ice dance during most of the 1970s, as they did in pair skating.
 They won every Worlds and Olympic title between 1970 and 1978, and won medals at every competition between 1976 and 1982.
-In 1984, British dancers Jayne Torvill and Christopher Dean, who Hines calls "the greatest ice dancers in the history of the sport", briefly interrupted Soviet domination of ice dance by winning a gold medal at the Olympic Games in Sarajevo.
+In 1984, British dancers Jayne Torvill and Christopher Dean, whom Hines calls "the greatest ice dancers in the history of the sport", briefly interrupted Soviet domination of ice dance by winning a gold medal at the Olympic Games in Sarajevo.
 Their free dance to Ravel's Boléro has been called "probably the most well known single program in the history of ice dance".
 Hines asserts that Torvill and Dean, with their innovative choreography, dramatically altered "established concepts of ice dancing".